Patrick Hsu: Commercial interests

 Hsu is a co-founder of Stylus Medicine, a biotechnology company that raised $85 million in 2025 to commercialize gene insertion technology developed in his lab, and of Terrain Biosciences, a startup leveraging AI models and technologies for designing and manufacturing RNA.

 Since September 2025, Hsu has been a Venture Partner with Thrive Capital.
+Hsu's investments as an angel investor include Varda Space Industries and Cradle Bio.